AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-integrations-cannot-log-into-workfront-for-outlook.md

 >[!NOTE]
 >
->This issue has been closed because it could not be reproduced.
+>This issue was fixed on October 12, 2024.

 When a user attempts to log in to Workfront for Outlook, the button is unresponsive and the user cannot log in.